ivy-llc/ivy/docs/partial_source/deep_dive/2_superset_behaviour.rst

 We now take a look at some examples, and explain our rational for deciding upon the function signature that we should use in Ivy.
-The first three examples are more-or-less superset examples, while the last two include deliberate decisions to not implement the superset, for some of the reasons explained above.
+The first three examples are more-or-less superset examples, while the last example involves a deliberate decision to not implement the full superset, for the reason explained above.

 ivy.linspace